anishchauhan16/enview_search/README.md

 4. Open the folder on VS Code

-5. Open the terminal in VS code and run the command: npm start
+5. Open the terminal in VS code and run the cd command : cd ./enview_search-main

+6. Once you reach the "enview_search-main" directory, try runnung the "npm start" command.
+   (a) If there is an error, first run the follwoing command :
+       npm install react-scripts --save
+   (b) Now run the command: npm start (this starts the development server on the localhost).

-6. The app will open in the available localhost
+7. The app will open in the available localhost

 ## Note: The video for the application is attached in the main branch of the repo, and is named as "Enview_video.mkv"